Parents and Students

 Student eligibility and application process

-Student applicants fall into one of 3 categories: Tier 1 or Tier 2, or those with enrollment preference.
+Depending on the choice district, special enrollment preferences may apply.
+Inquire with the choice district to find out what application preferences may be given.
+Student applicants fall into one of 3 categories: Tier 1 or Tier 2, or those with special enrollment preference.

-Choice districts may give enrollment preference to students in the following circumstances: 1) students who have siblings currently attending the choice district, 2) students who attend a choice district with a send-receive agreement (or limited purpose regional districts) that terminates before 12th grade; and 3) resident students of the choice district who move out of the district during the course of the school year.
+Special enrollment preference may be given to students in the following circumstances: 1) students who have siblings currently attending the choice district; 2) choice students who have completed the terminal grade of the sending district (i.e., students who attend a choice district with grades that terminate before 12th grade and with a natural progression to another choice district); and 3) resident students of the choice district who move out of the district after the start of the school year but before the application deadline in December and want to remain in the district in the next year.
 If any of these circumstances apply to your student, please contact the choice district you are interested in attending to confirm their policies.

 Transportation of choice students is not guaranteed.
 To be eligible for transportation services, a student must live within 20 miles of the school.
 If the cost of transportation will exceed the maximum amount designated in the annual NJ State budget, the parent/guardian will be given aid in lieu of transportation and, in some cases, the option of receiving the transportation and paying the additional amount over the maximum.
 By August 1, parents should receive notification of their transportation options from the resident district.
 For more information, read the Transportation Procedures for choice students.